 Headquartered in Rüsselsheim, the company has 12 plants and four development and test centers in eight European countries.
 Opel employs around 34,500 people in Europe, with more than 16,500 in Germany.
 Opel and Vauxhall are present in over 50 countries.
 In 2014 Opel/Vauxhall sold 1.095 million passenger cars and light commercial vehicles worldwide

-The Opel Group GmbH was established effective July 1, 2014 as a sister company of Adam Opel AG.
+The Opel Group GmbH was established effective July 1, 2014 as a sister company of Adam Opel GmbH.
 This new company is responsible for Opel/Vauxhall as well as all GM operations in Europe.
 The Opel Group Management Board and Chairman Dr. Karl-Thomas Neumann are also based in Rüsselsheim.
-The operative business of Adam Opel AG remains unaffected by this reorganization.
+The operative business of Adam Opel GmbH remains unaffected by this reorganization.

 Opel will use reasonable efforts to ensure that the contents of this Site are accurate and up to date but does not accept any liability for any claims or losses arising from a reliance upon the contents of the Site.
 Some of the information on this Site may not be correct due to product changes which may have occurred since it was launched.
 Some of the equipment described or shown may only be available in certain countries or may be available only at extra cost.
 Opel reserves the right to change product specifications at any time.
 For the actual product specifications in your country, please consult your Opel dealer.